Peter Pan (2003 film): Filming

 Sumpter did nearly all of his stunts for the film himself.
 To prepare, he says he practiced sword fighting as much as five hours a day, as well as training in gymnastics and lifting weights.
-Isaacs also trained for sword fighting as well.
+Isaacs trained for sword fighting as well.
 Principal photography began on 17 September 2002 and concluded on 5 May 2003, taking place entirely inside sound stages on Australia's Gold Coast, Queensland.
 According to Fisher, the decision to shoot in Australia was based on the low value of the Australian dollar at that time.

 Hogan had originally planned on filming in a variety of locations such as Tahiti, New Zealand, and London but abandoned this idea after scouting some of the locations.

 Filming on sound stages did help "retain some of the theatricality of the original play", something which Hogan thought was important.

 Visual effects

 The visual effects in the film are a mixture of practical and digital.
 The fairies that appear in the film are actors composited into the film with some digital enhancements.
-According to actor Jason Isaacs, the filmmakers were impressed with actress Ludivine Sagnier's performance and decided to abandon their plans to make Tinker Bell entirely computer animated.
+According to actor Jason Isaacs, the filmmakers were impressed with actress Ludivine Sagnier's performance and decided to abandon their plans to make Tinker Bell entirely computer-animated.
 The film also features a large, computer-generated crocodile.
 Another character, an animatronic parrot, appears in some scenes on the pirate ship.
-A similar parrot will appear in the 2023 film Peter Pan And Wendy, but in more scenes than this one.
+A similar parrot later appeared in Peter Pan & Wendy, but in more scenes than this one.
 A complex harness was built to send the live-action actors rotating and gliding through the air for the flight sequences.
 They were then composited into the shots of London and Neverland, although they are sometimes replaced with computer-generated figures.
 One other aspect of bringing the story to life was the complex sword-fighting sequences, for which the actors were trained.
-Sumpter said that, "I had to train for five months before the shoot.
-I had to do harness training to learn how to fly and learn how to swordfight," and that, "I got stabbed a couple of times with a sword."
+Sumpter said that "I had to train for five months before the shoot.
+I had to do harness training to learn how to fly and learn how to sword fight," and that, "I got stabbed a couple of times with a sword."
+Isaacs also mentioned he had to learn to sword fight with his left hand, since he himself is right handed; the original source material states the hook replaces the pirate's right hand.
+They decided to maintain the accuracy instead of changing the hand the hook is on, as it has been done in other adaptations.
 Hogan says that the flying scenes were very difficult to accomplish, but that, "it was tougher on the kids than it was for me.
 They were up there on the harness 12' off the ground, having to make it look like flying is easy and fun."
 Sumpter grew several inches over the course of the film's production, requiring staging tricks to retain Hook's height advantage over Peter in face-to-face scenes late in the process.
 Hollywood-based producer Lucy Fisher also said that, "The window he flies out of had to be enlarged twice."